Having a kickass Pinterest profile is a crucial foundation for a Pinterest account that drives traffic to your blog.

-These Pinterest Makeover tips aren’t just targeted at beginners: a lot of experienced Pinterest users overlook these simple yet important steps!
+These Pinterest tips aren’t just targeted at beginners: a lot of experienced Pinterest users overlook these simple yet important steps!
 If you’ve been on Pinterest for a while already, challenge yourself to audit your own Pinterest account with a critical eye to identify areas for improvement.

 Here’s a rundown of what you’ll find in this post.

 How is Pinterest different from other social media?

 Most people lump Pinterest in with other social media platforms, but that’s not really accurate: Pinterest is very different from other social media platforms such as Twitter, Facebook, Instagram, Snapchat, etc. For one thing, there are no live stories (shocker, I know).